raghavgulia/patches/README.md

 ![Image](image4.png)

-_We can also make it rotate, triangle, everything you can IMAGINE._
+_We can also make it rotate, shape it like a triangle, everything you can IMAGINE._

 ##### Just by adding classes....